lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## EDHOC

 This section gives an estimate of the message sizes of EDHOC {{I-D.ietf-lake-edhoc}} authenticated with static Diffie-Hellman keys and where the static Diffie-Hellman are identified with a key identifier (kid).
-All examples are given in CBOR diagnostic notation and hexadecimal, and are based on the test vectors in Section 4 of {{I-D.ietf-lake-traces}}.
+All examples are given in CBOR diagnostic notation and hexadecimal and are based on the test vectors in Section 4 of {{I-D.ietf-lake-traces}}.

 ### Message Sizes RPK